canonical/cloud-init/doc/rtd/topics/tutorial.rst

       - echo 'Hello, World!' > /var/tmp/hello-world.txt

-Here we are defining our cloud-init user data in the :ref:`cloud-config<cloud Config Data>` format, using the `runcmd`_ module to define a command to run.
+Here we are defining our cloud-init user data in the :ref:`cloud-config<topics/format:Cloud Config Data>` format, using the `runcmd`_ module to define a command to run.
 When applied, it should write ``Hello, World!`` to ``/var/tmp/hello-world.txt``.

 Launch a container with our user data